 If your child sustains an injury during exercise, sports participation, or any type of physical activity, you may be advised to see a sports medicine doctor for treatment.

 Sports medicine is not a medical specialty in itself.
-Most sports medicine doctors are certified in internal medicine, emergency medicine, or another specialty and then receive additional training.
+Most sports medicine doctors are certified in internal medicine, emergency medicine, family medicine, or another specialty and then receive additional training.
 Others specialize in treating injuries in children and teens, whose growing bodies can be quite different from those of adults.
-They are generally board-certified in pediatrics, with additional training in sports medicine.
+They are generally board-certified in pediatrics, or family medicine, with additional training in sports medicine.
 Some, but not all, sports medicine doctors have surgical training, too, usually as orthopedic surgeons.